 - Requirements: strong interpersonal skills, attention-to-detail, honesty, initiative, enthusiasm, and reliability — prior research experience is not required!

-If you would like to join the lab as an undergraduate researcher, a graduate student, post-doc or visiting scholar, please email alan.kingstone[@]ubc.ca.
+If you would like to join the lab as a graduate student, post-doc or visiting scholar, please email alan.kingstone[@]ubc.ca.
 Please include a copy of your CV and a short statement indicating why you are interested in the lab.